-If you’re ready to begin a claim for medical negligence by a hospital, you might be wondering where to begin.
+If you’re ready to begin Ipswich Hospital negligence claims, you might be wondering where to begin.

 First of all, we recommend you write down what happened.
-Take your time to explain why you were in the hospital, what you were expecting to happen and what actually happened.
+Explain why you were in the hospital, what you expected, and what actually happened.
 Try to include as much detail as possible including dates, times and the doctor’s name.

 Next, you should write down all of the expenses you’ve incurred because of your injuries.
 This could include travelling costs, medication costs and care costs.
-Also, you might be able to claim for lost income when you need to take time off work because of your injuries.
+Also, you might be able to claim for lost income when you need to take time off work.
 That could be time off for recovering or to attend medical appointments.
-Therefore, collate any receipts, wages slips or bank statements which show your financial losses.
+Therefore, collate any receipts, wage slips or bank statements that show your financial losses.

-If you have any visible injuries, we recommend that you photograph them as further supporting evidence.
-Finally, if there were any witnesses who saw what happened or how you’ve been affected it could be beneficial to ask them to provide their contact details for future reference.
+If you have any visible injuries, we recommend you photograph them as evidence.
+Finally, if there were any witnesses, it could be beneficial to get their contact details for future reference.

 Then, when you have as much evidence as possible, give our advisors a call.
-They’ll review your circumstances with you in a no-obligation assessment of your claim and take a look at the supporting evidence.
-If they believe you have a strong enough case, they could introduce you to a solicitor from our panel to handle your claim.
+They’ll review your circumstances in a no-obligation assessment of your claim.
+In addition, they’ll take a look at the supporting evidence.
+If they believe you have a strong case, they could refer you to our panel of solicitors.

 No Win No Fee Claims For Negligence At Ipswich Hospital

-We offer no win no fee services because we believe they allow more people to make personal injury claims.
-That’s because the financial risk and stress involved with a claim is greatly reduced when you sign a Conditional Fee Agreement (CFA).
+Our panel offers no win no fee services for Ipswich Hospital negligence claims because they allow people to get legal representation with ease.
+That’s because the financial risk and stress involved with a claim are greatly reduced when you sign a Conditional Fee Agreement (CFA).

 The CFA is a contract between you and your solicitor.
 It makes it clear that there are no solicitor’s fees to pay unless you are awarded compensation.
 Also, the CFA will let you know what ‘success fee’ you’ll pay should you be compensated.

 The success fee is deducted from your compensation before its paid to you.
 This means you don’t have to have the funds available to pay the solicitor.
-The CFA will explain what percentage of your compensation will be used to pay the success fee but, by law, it can’t be any higher than 25% of your final settlement amount.
+The CFA will explain what percentage of your compensation will be used to pay the success fee.
+However, by law, it can’t be any higher than 25% of your final settlement amount.

-Other fees might be payable during your claim but we believe that the fact you only have to pay solicitor’s fees if you receive compensation makes it much easier to begin your claim.
+Other fees might be payable during your claim.
+However, we believe the fact that you only have to pay your solicitor’s fees once you receive compensation makes it easier.

 Start Your Claim For Negligence At Ipswich Hospital

-We hope that you’re now ready to begin your claim with Accident Claims UK.
+We hope that you’re now ready to begin your Ipswich Hospital negligence claims with Accident Claims UK.
 If so, you can contact us by:

 - Calling one of our specialist advisors on 0800 073 8801